paypal/skipto/README.md

 4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
 See the notes on [Access keys](#access-keys) for More information on how to use them.

 ## How do I get it on my web site?
 If you are using Drupal or Wordpress, you are in great luck.
-We are providing plugins for both of these content management systems that you can [download from the SkipTo Github Page](http://paypal.github.io/skipto).
+We are providing plugins for both of these content management systems that you can [download from the Box.com Page](https://app.box.com/s/umtcmuh377vo2o0zl48z).
 To sweeten your day even more, the GreaseMonkey script and Safari bookmarklet are also available from the page above.
 Enjoy!

 ## What about plain JavaScript?